Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Conclusion

 \section{Conclusion}

-We propose CutOnce, a novel training-free method for unsupervised object discovery that efficiently and accurately partitions multiple instances within a single image.
-In particular, the boundary enhancement strategy stands out as the simplest yet most effective improvement in this work, and we believe it holds great potential for broader applications in the future.
+We propose CutOnce, a novel training-free method for unsupervised object discovery that efficiently and accurately partitions multiple instances within single image.
+In particular, the \textit{boundary augmentation strategy stands out as the simplest yet most effective improvement} in this work, and we believe it holds great potential for broader applications in the future.
 We also introduce COLER, a zero-shot model trained using masks generated by CutOnce.
-With only ImageNet-1K as the source domain and relatively low cost, COLER surpasses previous state-of-the-art models on multiple benchmarks.
+With only ImageNet-1K as the source domain, COLER surpasses previous state-of-the-art models across multiple benchmarks in both unsupervised instance segmentation and object detection.